JHU-PL-Lab/www-fpse/assignments/project.md

 Here are the high-level requirements for the projects.

 * All the code must be in OCaml (excepting small bits of glue code, or explicit exceptions if you petition).
-* You must use the standard course libraries -- ``, `Lwt`, `OUnit2` etc -- as your basis, plus any other libraries you find useful.
+* You must use the standard course libraries -- e.g. `OUnit2` -- as your basis, plus any other libraries you find useful.
 * Project groups can be from 2-4 people.
 * OCaml excels for non-trivial algorithms, and you will be **required** to make a non-trivial algorithm(s) a key feature of your app.
 If you are just doing some simple webpage front-end with a database back-end (shopping cart, To Do list, etc) OCaml can work but doesn't have any real advantage.
 Non-trivial algorithms can either be that the algorithm itself is complex, or that things need to be composed/combined in ways that higher-order functions can really help.
 * You are also **required** to make a general library as part of your project, to get more experience with modules and functors in OCaml.
 You can/should do this by making an abstraction of something more concrete or specific to your project such that it is more widely usable as a library.